mwlai288/atl-wdi/homework/unit_01/javaScript/data-modeling/hw.md

 and down.

 > Answer here
+> This app will need to control the temperature of the house.
+Using information from output the user can adjust the thermostat or turn on or off lights to adjust the temperature without being home.

+> Light
+> brightness
+> location
+> name
+>
+>Home
+> a temperature
+>a set of lights

+>JS

+var light = {
+	brightness: 'low'
+	location: 'living room'
+	name: 'table lamp 1'
+};

+var home = {
+	temperature: '77 degrees'
+	lightSet: ['living room', 'dining room', 'kitchen', 'small bathroom', 'table lamp 1', 'table lamp 2'] };
 ### 4. Sneaker Store

 This app will allow customers to browse a list of products (sneakers, in this